Listen To Bedrock

 Our objective is simple

-We provide a community broadcasting service that focuses on health and well-being for people living across North East London and South Essex.
+We provide a community broadcasting service that focuses on health and well-being for people living across North East London and South West Essex.

-We aim to provide relief of sickness, poor health and old age amongst patients across: Queen's, King George, Goodmayes and Whipps Cross hospitals, plus outreach to residential homes and similar institutions, and for patients receiving community care.
+We aim to provide relief of sickness, poor health and old age amongst patients across: Queen's, King George, Goodmayes and Whipps Cross hospitals, and outreach to residential homes and similar institutions, and for patients receiving community care.

 For The Community.